SummaryRead the full fact sheet

 What to expect socially and emotionally

 Your child will want to establish their own identity.
 This can mean exploration of relationships and the world that exists outside of their immediate family increases.
 This may include new friendships and experiences, and learning how to navigate the inevitable challenges that can occur when a young person expands their understanding of their social world.
 They may also start to explore their sexual and gender identity through dating and romantic relationships.

 These are all vital learnings for young people, as the experiences create a foundation of understating for an adolescent about how to identify unhealthy relationships and how to engage in healthy ones that will develop throughout their adult life.

 Puberty and adolescence is a time for children to become more independent (such as getting themselves to and from school).
 They may also be looking for more responsibility, such as taking on a leadership position at school, or finding a part-time job.

-Your child may also be sensitive about how they look and their new body changes.
+A young person may also be sensitive about how they look and their new body changes.
 Privacy and personal space may become very important to them.
 They may alternate between feeling self-conscious about themselves one day, to feeling ‘bullet proof’ the next.

 Teenagers and social media